ekeilty17/ekeilty17.github.io/_posts/2024-04-04-the-keilty-variation-of-rummy.md

 Note that how many melds and lay-offs you can play per turn depends on the variation.
 Also, in some variations (e.g. Gin Rummy) all cards are kept in your hand until the end of the round.
 Therefore, laying-off is not possible.

 Once you are finished playing melds or laying-off, your turn ends by **throwing out** by placing a card from your hand face up at the top of the discard pile.
 If you picked up from the discard pile, you must discard a different card.
-However, you may discard it next turn.
+However, you may discard the picked-up card on your next turn.

 The following is an example of a turn.